AndersDJohnson/redux-reducer-async/README.md

 })
 ```

+### Custom Reducers

-Or custom reducer functions (again all optional, but be careful to define all cases if you use non-standard property names in one):
+You can also provide custom reducer functions (again all optional, but be careful to define all cases if you use non-standard property names in one):

 ```js
 createReducer('MY_ACTION', {